IWCUF-otherwise-DNIUID/IWCUF-otherwise-DNIUID/README.md

 ***

 .˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔
 　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚ 　　　　 ˚　.˚　　　　✦　　　.　　. 　 ˚　.
+ #  BYI💭
 [ᶻ 𝗓 𐰁 .ᐟ]
 - If I'm using this GH profile (On PT) I likely don't wanna talk and I most definitely woke up from a long sleep or nap
-- Yes, C + H is still welcomed and encourage!
+- Yes, C + H is still welcomed and encourage, but ONLY if we're friends.
 Don't expect me to engage in much coversations though.
+- I'll only interact if we're close
+- Green name ≠ close so dont expect me to engage in any conversation if you approach me just bcs I'm on your friend list
+  > at most, I'll use the nod and shake head action as my response or if I feel like it, emojis
+- sorry, im probably in a mood if I use this acc and don't feel like talking (ᗒᗣᗕ)՞
+> I usually get over my mood pretty quick tho, so just be patient and interact w caution and care w me, thanks! ( ⸝⸝´꒳`⸝⸝)

 .˚　　　　✦　　　.　　. 　 ˚　.　　　　　 . ✦　　　 　˚　　　　 . ★⋆. ࿐࿔